 BioFloc - An aggregate of bacteria, protozoa, algae, and all sorts of other material typically found in nutrient rich water.
 Rich in protein that is easily digestible to Tilapia, biofloc is “packaged” in a form that is readily available for the fish to eat and it is extremely nutritious.

 Optimizing Periphyton Aquaculture Technology (PAT) – optimizing the techniques used to grow periphyton in aquaculture systems for use in water quality management and as a dietary supplement for tilapia.

-Turnkey Fish Rearing System – A small holder sustainable fish production system that is simple to operate and has enough output capacity to represent a profitable enterprise opportunity.
+Family Scale Fish Farm - A small holder sustainable fish production system that is simple to operate and has enough output capacity to represent a profitable enterprise opportunity.
 This systems design and engineering investigation was spawned through interactions with Haitian collaborators in Marigot and L’acul who expressed a desire for home systems that were not beyond their means.